 Place the lid on and set the sealing valve to SEAL.

-Set the PORRIDGE function and HIGH PRESSURE for 20 minutes.
+Set the PORRIDGE function and HIGH PRESSURE for 20 minutes, letting the pressure manually release.

 How to serve & store